appuniversum/appuniversum/README.md

 You are free to copy, modify, and distribute Appuniversum, even for commercial purposes, without asking for permission.
 For any third-party code please refer to the corresponding license included in this project.

-## Branches
-The documentation is generated from the `build` branch which is then deployed on the master branch.
-Don't edit the master branch directly.

 ## How to use

 ### Dependencies